octo-kumo/speed-test-wasm-ws-rs/README.md

 > The README is AI generated coz im dead now, please bear with it

+## Demo

+Goto https://speed.yun.ng for a live demo.

 ## Overview

 **speed-test-wasm-ws-rs** is a Rust project featuring both a client and server: